raman162/the-irie-dev/src/posts/testing-postgres-constraints-with-pgtap.md

 Because that's what developers do!
 We write unit tests if we want confidence in our code, therefore we should write tests if we want confidence in our schema.
-As our constraints become more complex, it becomes even more important to write tests for the behavior.
+As our constraints become more complex, it becomes even more important to write tests for their behavior.
 This can be done with `<insert-favourite-language>`, however that process is more involved and is likely to be slower than pgTAP.

 ## How to test your constraints